merfan-bagheri/Deep_learning_Dr.Fatemizadeh/hw4/q3/README.md

-# Semantic Classification using SST-2 dataset with Encoder-Only models like GPT-2
+# Semantic Classification using SST-2 dataset with Decoder-Only models like GPT-2
 **Author**: Mohammad Baqeri
 ## Introduction